-Note: I recommended saving some of the pasta cooking water just in case you want to loosen up the sauce a little if it seems dry.
-I only ended up using about a 1/4 of a cup of the water, but I would experiment with adding a little at a time because you can't go back once it's in there.
-You could continue to cook it a little longer so that it's absorbed but you might lose a little flavor in the process.
+To save time, I bought basil pesto but you can easily make your own.
+I added tomatoes and shrimp to complete this dish but you could easily skip them and try using chicken or a vegetarian version.
+Save some of the pasta cooking water just in case you want to loosen up the sauce if it seems dry.
+I only ended up using about a 1/4 of a cup of the water, but I would experiment with adding a little at a time and tossing it together until it reaches a consistency that you're happy with.

 - Yield:Serves 4